 If you’re confused about how to incorporate them, here are a few tips:

-Don’t stop: Fartlek is about all about a continuous run, so don’t stop in the middle.
+Fartlek is all about a continuous run, so don’t stop in the middle.
 If you find yourself needing to stop quite often, you might be pushing yourself too hard.
 Try slowing down a bit.

 Run from one landmark to another, use the terrain by running faster till you get to the top of the hill, use telephone poles, and run at a faster pace from one pole to another, returning to a normal pace afterward – you get my point.